sathvik3103/RAG-Revision/README.md

 # RAG-Revision
-Revising the Basics of RAG
+Partly Revising the Basics of RAG